-Nash Community College is proud to be able to offer American Heart Association (AHA) Training.
+Nash Community College is proud to offer American Heart Association (AHA) Training.
 We currently offer two CPR classes each month and will work to accommodate training requests for AHA courses as much as possible.
-Pre-registration and payment is required for all CPR courses.
+Pre-registration and payment are required for all CPR courses.
 Certification cards will not be issued the day of class.
-Cards are issued within two weeks of course completion for Nash Community College sponsored courses.
+Cards are issued within two weeks of course completion for Nash Community College-sponsored courses.

 We are NOT currently accepting new AHA Instructors.

 To become an AHA Instructor, individuals need to have current AHA certification for the discipline in which they wish to pursue an instructor certification.
 Additionally, prior to entrance into an instructor course, the individuals are required to have aligned with a Training Center by way of the AHA Instructor Network.
 After successful instructor course completion, instructor candidates must be monitored by Training Center Faculty of the Training Center.